emqx/cloud-docs/en_US/feature/project_center.md

 ![default_project](./_assets/pc_opts_1.png)

-Click `Add` to bind a new account, search and add a member account, click OK to return to the account list.
+Click `Add` to bind a new account, search and add a subaccount, click OK to return to the account list.

 ![default_project](./_assets/pc_opts_2.png)